High-Touch, High-Caliber Learning Environment

 Learn in a collaborative, energizing atmosphere.

-WashU promotes a highly relational culture.
-EMBA students describe WashU’s learning environment as “high touch” and “high caliber.”
+WashU Olin promotes a highly relational culture.
+EMBA students describe WashU’s learning environment as “high-touch” and “high-caliber.”
 The atmosphere is collaborative and energizing, fueled by students’ passion for making a broader impact across their organization.
 The environment is also a safe haven for professional exploration and experimentation.

 St. Louis-based courses are held in the Knight Center.
 They’re often followed by informal networking, special events, or happy hours with classmates and professors in the fourth-floor pub.